ASaiM/documentation/framework/use.rst

     $ ./src/launch_galaxy.sh

-The Galaxy instance can be then browse on `http://127.0.0.1:8080/ <http://127.0.0.1:8080/>`_.
+The Galaxy instance can be then browsed on `http://0.0.0.0:8080/ <http://0.0.0.0:8080/>`_.

 Galaxy is simple to use.
-You can check these videos for more informations.
-Some documentation is also available on :ref:`tool usage <framework-tools-usage>` and :ref:`workflow usage <framework-workflow-usage>`.
+Some documentation is available on :ref:`tool usage <framework-tools-usage>` and :ref:`workflow usage <framework-workflow-usage>`.

 ``src/launch_galaxy.sh`` script configures a Galaxy instance: